 CHD 2322.
 Programs for Young Children.
 This course is a study of the principles and practices of programs for young children.
 It includes current research in early childhood education, role of the teacher, and selection and use of equipment and materials for groups of young children.
+Prerequisites: CHD 1220 or consent of the department.
 3 semester hours credit.
 [A]

 CHD 2432.
 Curriculum for Young Children.
 This course is a study of the techniques of using language arts, science, art, social studies, math, and physical activities with young children with emphasis on interdisciplinary learning.
-Prerequisite: CHD 1220 or consent of the department.
 3 semester hours credit.
 [A]

 CHD 2800.
 Child Care/Education Administrative Overview.
 This course is designed to meet the educational requirements for the Foundation Level Child Care and Education Administrator Credential as defined by the State of Florida.
 The curriculum provides for administrative skills in the areas of personnel selection and management, ethics, finances, legal issues and early childhood education.
-Prerequisite: FCCPC Certification is required.
 3 semester hours credit.
 [A]